kamranahmedse/developer-roadmap/src/data/roadmaps/software-design-architecture/content/law-of-demeter@vnLhItObDgp_XaDmplBsJ.md

 # Law of Demeter

-# What is the Law of Demeter?

-Also called “Principle of Least Knowledge”, it says:
+Also called “Principle of Least Knowledge”, it states:

-A method should only talk to its immediate friends, not strangers.
+A method should only interact with its immediate dependencies, not deeply nested objects.

 ## In Practice

-- Don’t chain deep calls into other objects’ internals.
+- Avoid chaining calls deep into the internals of other objects.
-- Keep communication local to what you directly own.
+- Restrict communication to objects you directly manage.

-## 🔹 ❌ Bad Example (Violation)
+### 🔹 ❌ Bad Example (Violation)

 ```
 // Controller
 total = order.customer.address.getRegionTaxRate() * order.amount
 ```

-## 🔹 ✅ Good Example (Following LoD)
+### 🔹 ✅ Good Example

-Controller becomes simple:

 ```
 // Controller